About The Urbane Flower Project

 Spreading Seeds of Change.
 The Urbane Flower Project hosted a series of community meetings throughout the Spring of 2016 to plan and execute community-wide Summer outreach called 'TUF Nite Out: Save Our Girls.'
 The objective was to increase awareness of Domestic Sex Trafficking within the community and engage the women and girls on the street.
 With the help of over 40 volunteers, TUF Nite Out reached over 175 women throughout Metro Atlanta giving them much-needed resources and information on how to get help.

-Heather Gaylord is a social advocate and change maker who believes in making a difference hands on.
+Heather M. Gaylord is a social advocate and change maker who believes in making a difference hands on.
 She has a Bachelor of Social Work from Alabama State University and a Master of Public Policy from Georgia State University.

 She serves as a member of the Georgia Cares Speaker's Bureau, which is a statewide organization serving victims of child sex trafficking throughout GA.
 Heather was also featured in a Voyage ATL in February 2018 for TUF Project's work in the community.
-In February 2019, the NFL was recognized as an ‘Unsung Hero’ to celebrate her essential work on domestic violence and sexual assault prevention.
+In February 2019, the NFL recognized her as an ‘Unsung Hero’ to celebrate her essential work on domestic violence and sexual assault prevention.